 - Brand that newsletter some more!
 My website has a bright white and wine red (with the occasional grey) color theme to it, so I use those colors in my emails.
 I also use the same fonts and photo styles that I use here on my blog.
 When it comes to branding, you want it to be almost boring for you because you use it so much!
 That means that your readers will easily recognize your posts instantly, often before even reading a word.
 When my readers see white, wine red and grey together, I want to be the first person they think of.
 Branding like this is the online equivalent of my voice, and my handwriting.

 - Don’t sell to your subscribers.
+If you want to grow an engaged email list, this may be the most important point you’ll see today!
 Yes, you hear it all the time as a blogger “the money is in the list!”.
 The people in your email list are your nearest and dearest people, don’t ruin that amazing friendship over money!
 Personally, I think selling to your list is a bit tacky, so I have yet to do that and that’s why I believe my stats are so good.
 BUT!
 If monetizing is really important to you, do it sparingly, and do it with some integrity.
 Don’t sell an item unless it is amazing, you’ve tested it yourself AND you wholly believe that it is good for your subscribers.
 For every 15 emails you send, 14 of those should be ‘sale free’.
 That includes sneaky affiliate links!

 - End every newsletter with a question, a thought, or some sort of discussion piece, and then reply back to every single email, every single time, as quickly as you possibly can.
 Ask questions about the person who is replying if that’s applicable, and let them know you truly care about them as a person.

 - Don’t have more than 1 point to an email.
 Blog posts can have several differing points and lessons (like this one) but emails should not.